axeldbom/lego-warehouse-robot/README.md

-This project is an implementation of a streaming service and management of a EV3 robot, and is a part of the course *Global Software Product Development* at Uppsala University.
+This project is an implementation of a streaming service and management of a EV3 robot.
+This project is a part of the course *Global Software Product Development* at Uppsala University.

 Getting Started